 If you were living in an EU country, Norway, Iceland, Liechtenstein or Switzerland on or before 31 December 2020 and the UK government pays for your healthcare through S1 arrangements, you'll be able to use NHS services in England without charge when visiting the UK.
 People who have their healthcare paid for by the UK include those who get a UK State Pension or some other UK benefits, and posted workers, who are people working abroad for UK companies or organisations.

-If you're a UK national and you move to an EU country, you can only use NHS services for free if you have an EHIC, PRC or S2 to show your healthcare costs are funded by the EU country where you now live, or another exemption applies.
+If you're a UK national and you move to an EU country or Switzerland, you can only use NHS services for free if you have an EHIC, PRC or S2 to show your healthcare costs are funded by the country where you now live, or another exemption applies.

-If you move to Iceland, Liechtenstein or Switzerland, you may have to pay for any treatment that you need when visiting the UK.
+If you move to Iceland or Liechtenstein, you may have to pay for any treatment that you need when visiting the UK.
 Any treatment that you have to pay for will be charged at 150% of the national NHS rate.

 You should check before visiting the UK whether your family members are also eligible for free healthcare in England.
 If you're a family member of a frontier worker you can receive NHS treatment for free if it becomes medically necessary during a temporary visit to England.
 However, you need to be able to present a copy of your S1 form.